 - If the efficacy data from DETERMINE are positive and the safety profile continues to be favorable, Corbus intends to approach regulatory authorities about a registration package for lenabasum for the treatment of DM.

 If you are an adult with dermatomyositis and are interested in participating in the study, visit https://www.corbuspharma.com/clinical-trials/phase-3-study-in-dermatomyositis.

-Check out full study details and contact information on the clinical trial page at https://clinicaltrials.gov/ct2/show/NCT03813160Tags: clinical trials dermatomyositis myositis research
+Check out the full study details and locations recruiting on the clinical trial page at https://clinicaltrials.gov/ct2/show/NCT03813160Tags: clinical trials dermatomyositis myositis research